penge/my-notes/README.md

 <br><br>

+## Custom theme

+Custom theme allows you to customize My Notes styles in many ways.

+To use a Custom theme, open Options, select **"Custom"** theme, and click on the **"Customize"** button to start creating your own theme.

+To start, paste into the editor content of [<ins>light.css</ins>](static/themes/light.css) or [<ins>dark.css</ins>](static/themes/dark.css).
+Then, modify CSS variables as you like to change background colors, text colors, etc.
+You can add any valid CSS as well to make further changes.
+Click on the **"Save"** button to save the custom theme.

+<br><br>

 ## Google Drive Sync

 Google Drive Sync (see Options) saves your notes to your personal Google Drive and synchronizes the changes between your local My Notes and your Google Drive every time you hit the Sync button (bottom left corner).

-Benefits:
+**Why:**

-- backup of notes in your Google Drive
+- having a backup of notes (notes can be restored)
-- notes can be restored in the future if My Notes is re-installed, by re-enabling Google Drive Sync
-- notes can be edited from Google Drive if needed (or from other devices that have access to Google Drive)
+- can edit notes from other sources (Google Drive, My Notes, vice versa)
-- notes can be edited from other computers where My Notes is installed and Google Drive Sync is enabled (using same Google Account is needed)
+- can sync notes and edit them from other computers (by installing My Notes and using the same Google Account)

 ### Location